Course is at capacity! Join the waitlist for the next live-stream NIH Grant Writing Boot Camp on July 11-12, 2022.

 Questions?
 Email the Boot Camp team here.

-The NIH Grant Writing Boot Camp is hosted by Columbia University's SHARP Program in the Mailman School of Public Health and Oregon State University's College of Public Health and Human Services.
+The NIH Grant Writing Boot Camp is hosted by Columbia University's SHARP Program in the Mailman School of Public Health.